 Leather comes in many different forms, and the type of leather you have will impact the disinfecting process.
 The most common types of leather include full-grain, top-grain, and bonded leather.
 Full-grain leather is the highest quality and is made from the top layer of the hide.
 It is the strongest and most durable type of leather.
 Top-grain leather is made from the second layer of the hide and is less durable than full-grain leather.
 Bonded leather is made from scraps of leather that are bonded together, and it is the least durable type of leather.

-Disinfecting leather is an important step in maintaining the cleanliness and safety of your leather items.
+Disinfecting leather is an important step in maintaining the cleanliness and safety of your leather jacket.
 Leather is a porous material, which means that it can absorb dirt, germs, bacteria, and other contaminants.
 Over time, these contaminants can build up on the surface of the leather, creating an unsanitary environment and potentially causing health problems for those who come into contact with the leather.

 Leather can be found in a variety of settings and disinfecting it may be necessary in certain situations.
 Some examples include hospital settings, where it is important to keep germs and bacteria at bay, or homes with pets, where pet dander and other contaminants may build up on leather surfaces.
 Other situations where disinfecting leather may be necessary include daycare centers, schools, and public transportation.